Foursquare resorts to debt in latest financing

 Debt financing is unusual for start-ups, which typically rely on selling equity to early investors.
 Resorting to debt is typically considered a sign of stress in the venture capital community.
 It mounts pressure on young companies, which may not have a lot of revenue or earnings to repay such obligations.

-LivingSocial, a struggling daily deal start-up that competes with Groupon Inc, had to issue new equity with debt-like aspects, such as an annual dividend, in its latest financing round earlier this year.
+LivingSocial, a struggling daily deal start-up that competes with Groupon Inc (GRPN.O), had to issue new equity with debt-like aspects, such as an annual dividend, in its latest financing round earlier this year.

-"I haven't seen anything this bad in a while, and certainly not something so high profile," said Rocky Agrawal, a Silicon Valley-based analyst who focuses on mobile technology and payments.
-"It's not very far from this LivingSocial—just structured differently."

 Foursquare launched to much fanfare in 2009, but has since struggled to generate revenue from its business.
 The company is now focusing more on its search capabilities, which allow users to track down stores and other physical locations through smartphone apps.